...

 Imposition of Suspended Sentence

-If the individual was given a suspended sentence at the time of their original sentencing (a sentence that they would have to serve if they violated probation), the judge could order them to serve this sentence.
+If the judge issued a suspended sentence at the time of the original sentencing (a sentence they would serve if they violated probation), the judge could require the individual to serve that sentence.

 Incarceration